-There are three mouse modes: Normal (the default), Control and View.
-You can change between them by using Tab.
+There are three mouse modes: Normal, Flight Control, and View Direction.
+These modes enable you to Interact (e.g. click things), fly the aircraft, and look around, respectively.
+You can change between modes by using the Tab key.

 5.3.1 Normal mode